 Before you plant that super sustainable and renewable bamboo specimen in your garden, you’ll need to have a clear strategy for containment.
 Without proper preparation and foresight, a vigorous bamboo plant can easily grow into an invasive menace.
 To prevent this sort of mishap, you will need to dig a trench or install some kind of impenetrable barrier.

 If it’s already too late for prevention, and the bamboo start you planted just two or three years ago is already running amok, then you’ll want to consider some methods of bamboo abatement and eradication.
 Removing bamboo is not an easy process, especially if it’s a well-established specimen of the running variety.
-But there are a couple techniques that have proven effective.
+But there are a couple of techniques that have proven effective.

 Worse yet, maybe your neighbor went gung-ho a few years back after an inspiring trip to the home and garden show (or a quick glance at this rousing article on the best bamboo varieties).
 And now his short-sighted dream of a Japanese garden is turning into a nightmare of bamboo rhizomes wreaking havoc on your fence line, your flower beds, your veggie patch and your sprinkler system.
 In this case, you’ll want to study up on both topics mentioned above, in addition to possibly signing up for a course on non-violent communication.

-When it comes to time make peace with your neighbor, you’re on your own.
+When it comes time to make peace with your neighbor, you’re on your own.
 But this article will help you with the first two issues, bamboo containment and bamboo removal.
 In the end, this can prevent you from becoming the kind of gardener whose neighbors want to come after them with a bulldozer in the night.

 You can also check out our list of recommended bamboo gardening supplies, including a number of bamboo containment tools.